 Aristotle’s opinion… that comets were nothing else than sublunary vapors or airy meteors… prevailed so far amongst the Greeks, that this sublimest part of astronomy lay altogether neglected; since none could think it worthwhile to observe, and to give an account of the wandering and uncertain paths of vapours floating in the Ether.— Edmond Halley, Attributed.

-- It travelled about 3.7 billion miles to reach the comet.
+- It traveled about 3.7 billion miles to reach the comet.

 - The mother ship, Rosetta, is named after the Egyptian stone engraved in three languages.